adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/concepts/budget-and-bid-strategies.md

 |0.20|No bid|No bid|Exact|0.20|
 |0.20|No bid|No bid|Phrase|None.
 Would not participate in auction.|

 For Search and Content campaigns, take a look at the keywords you've created for your ad group.
 Are they all closely related?
 Do you want to add any others?
 Are you using a mix of match types?
 Consider using the [Ad Insight Service](~/adinsight-api/ad-insight-service-reference.md) to get ideas for additional keywords you might want to include in this ad group, and for suggested starting bids.
 For more information, see [Budget and Bid Opportunities](../concepts/budget-and-bid-opportunities.md).
 You should create a keyword for each match type that you want to bid on.
 For example, to bid on exact-match and phrase-match for the keyword *car*, you must create two Keyword objects.
-When you add the keywords, you’ll get a unique keyword ID for each keyword and match-type combination.
-Keep in mind that you cannot change a keyword’s match type from one match-type bid to another match-type bid.
+When you add the keywords, you?ll get a unique keyword ID for each keyword and match-type combination.
+Keep in mind that you cannot change a keyword?s match type from one match-type bid to another match-type bid.
 For example, you cannot update a keyword from exact match to phrase match.
 Instead, you must add a new keyword that specifies a bid amount for the new match type.
 Optionally you may delete the original keyword if you do not want to bid on its match type.

-You can also use negative keywords to prevent you ads from being served if the user’s search query contains one of your negative keywords.
+You can also use negative keywords to prevent you ads from being served if the user?s search query contains one of your negative keywords.
 For more information about negative keywords, see [Negative Keywords](../concepts/negative-keywords.md).

 ### <a name="normalization"></a>Keyword Normalization
 A keyword is considered a duplicate if it is the same as another keyword, but its punctuation varies.
 This is called keyword normalization, a process where extraneous characters like punctuation marks and accents are removed from keywords and customer queries.
 Keywords are normalized when you add them to an ad group to avoid duplicates of keywords that normalize into the same form.
 Bing Ads flags duplicate keywords so you can remove them.
 Removing the duplicate keywords will save you time while still giving you thorough keyword coverage.
 If one of your keywords is marked as a duplicate, there is no reason to manage both of them.
 You can remove either the duplicate or the original keyword without impacting your campaign.